 The first answer would be classified as positive.
 The second answer is also positive, but on its own it is ambiguous.
 If we changed the question to “what did you not like”, the polarity would be completely reversed.
 Sometimes, it’s not the question but the rating that provides the context.

-The solution to this is to preprocess or postprocess the data to capture the necessary context.
+The solution to this is to preprocess or post-process the data to capture the necessary context.
 This can be a complex and lengthy process.

-Humour and sarcasm can present big challenges for machine learning techniques!
+Humor and sarcasm can present big challenges for machine learning techniques!
 Take the real life example of a complaint letter sent to LIAT Caribbean Airlines by passenger Arthur Hicks:

 With irony and sarcasm people use positive words to describe negative experiences.
-It can be tough for machines to understand the sentiment here without knowledge of what people expect from airlines.
+It can be tough for AI to understand the sentiment here without knowledge of what people expect from airlines.
 In the example above words like ‘considerate” and “magnificent” would be classified as positive in sentiment.
 But for a human it’s obvious that the overall sentiment is negative.

 Luckily, in a business context only a very small percentage of reviews use sarcasm.